graphql/graphql-spec/spec/Section 3 -- Type System.md

 - `if: Boolean` - When `true`, fragment _should_ be deferred.
 When `false`, fragment will not be deferred and data will be included in the initial response.
 If omitted, defaults to `true`.
-- `label: String` - A unique label across all `@defer` and `@stream` directives in an operation.
-This label should be used by GraphQL clients to identify the data from patch responses and associate it with the correct fragments.
-If provided, the GraphQL Server must add it to the payload.
+- `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding defer directive.
+If provided, the GraphQL Server must add it to the corresponding payload. `label` must be unique label across all `@defer` and `@stream` directives in a document. `label` must not be provided as a variable.

 ### @stream